mayatavor/Sudoku/README.md

 # sudoku

-Program for solving sudoku & Program for checking is a sudoku is solved correctly
+Program for solving sudoku & Program for checking if a sudoku is solved correctly.

+I have 2 mains in the code.
+One for the solving algorithm and one for checking if a sudoku is solved correctly.
+You can choose which main to run, and you can try and run sudokus of your own.

 ## Solving Sudoku